 Thoroughly wash jars and bands.
 Keep jars warm in a 225˚F (110˚C) oven.
 Sterilize lids in boiling water for five minutes and leave in water until ready to use.

 In a large pot of boiling water, blanch tomatoes for 30 to 60 seconds or until skins loosen.
 Remove tomatoes to an ice bath, immediately drain and peel.
 Core and trim tomatoes or any bruised spots, then quarter and place in a large pot over high heat.
 Heat tomatoes through until juices begin to boil.

 When canning, it’s important to leave a ½-inch (2 cm) headspace – the gap between the top of the food and the lid.
 One jar at a time, fill with tomatoes and juices.

 Canned foods need to reach a certain acidity level to ensure they are preserved safely.
 For every 1-litre jar of tomatoes, add ½ tsp (2 mL) citric acid or bottled lemon juice.

 Bring to boil

 Now it’s time to seal your jars.
 Wipe jar rims clean with a damp towel and place lid on.
 Screw on band until tight (do not force it).
-Place jars in canning rack or gently lower into pot on top of rack at the bottom.
+Place jars in canning rack or gently lower into a pot on top of the rack at the bottom.
 Without pouring on top of jars, add enough simmering water to cover jars by 1 to 2 inches (2.5 to 5 cm).
 Cover pot and bring to rolling boil.
-Boil 1-litre (4 cup) jars for 45 minutes.
+Boil 1-litre (4 cups) jars for 45 minutes.
 Remove from heat.